aserg-ufmg/JSCity/README.md

 ### City Controls

-We`ve implemented two types of visualization controls.
+We've implemented two types of visualization controls.
 The default control is an Orbital but you can easily change to a first person control by accessing the controls menu.

 ##### How to use the controls